mrd9483/heart_management/index.md

 - ¼ avocado, sliced
 - Black pepper to taste

-*Instructions:* Heat oil in pan.
-Add vegetables and cook until softened.
-Pour in egg whites and scramble until cooked through.
+*How to make it:* Heat oil in pan.
+Add vegetables and cook until soft.
+Pour in egg whites and scramble until cooked.
 Top with avocado slices.

-*Heart benefits:* Lean protein without the cholesterol of whole eggs.
-Vegetables provide potassium, and avocado contains heart-healthy monounsaturated fats.
+*Heart goodness:* Lean protein without the cholesterol of whole eggs.
+Vegetables provide potassium, and avocado offers heart-healthy fats.

-### Lunch Options
+### Midday Meals

 **Mediterranean Quinoa Bowl**
 - ½ cup cooked quinoa